Powerlearnproject/se-day1-assignment-Danochieng35/README.md

-Identify and describe at least three key milestones in the evolution of software engineering.
+2. Identify and describe at least three key milestones in the evolution of software engineering.

 The field of software engineering has undergone significant changes since its inception, with several key milestones shaping its development over the decades.
 These milestones have not only advanced the discipline but have also influenced how software is designed, developed, and maintained today.

-1. The Introduction of Structured Programming (1960s-1970s)
+i.
+The Introduction of Structured Programming (1960s-1970s)

 Structured programming was introduced during the late 1960s as a response to the increasing complexity and unpredictability in software development.
 This approach emphasizes the importance of dividing a program into smaller, logical sections or modules, each of which performs a specific task.
 Structured programming encourages the use of control structures like loops and conditionals instead of the "goto" statement, which was common in early programming.
 By promoting clear, modular code, structured programming made it easier for developers to write, debug, and maintain software, and it laid the groundwork for many modern programming practices.

-2. The Development of Object-Oriented Programming (1980s)
+ii.
+The Development of Object-Oriented Programming (1980s)

 In the 1980s, object-oriented programming (OOP) brought about a fundamental shift in how software systems were conceptualized and built.
 OOP is based on the idea of "objects"—self-contained entities that include both data and the methods that operate on that data.
 This approach allows developers to model complex systems more naturally by mimicking real-world entities and their interactions.
 OOP also introduced key concepts like inheritance, encapsulation, and polymorphism, which facilitate code reuse and flexibility.
 Programming languages such as C++, Java, and later Python, embraced OOP principles, and they have since become some of the most widely used languages in the industry.

-3. The Rise of Agile Methodologies (2000s)
+iii.
+The Rise of Agile Methodologies (2000s)

 The early 2000s saw the emergence of Agile methodologies, which represented a significant departure from traditional, rigid software development processes.
 Agile emphasizes adaptability, customer collaboration, and the ability to respond quickly to changing requirements.
 It promotes iterative development, where software is built incrementally with frequent reassessments and adjustments.
 The publication of the Agile Manifesto in 2001 formalized this approach, and it has since become a dominant force in software development.
 Agile methodologies have led to the widespread adoption of frameworks like Scrum and Kanban, which help teams deliver software more efficiently and with a higher degree of customer satisfaction.

-List and briefly explain the phases of the Software Development Life Cycle.
+3. List and briefly explain the phases of the Software Development Life Cycle.

 The Software Development Life Cycle is a systematic process used by software engineers to design, develop, test, and deploy software.
 It consists of several distinct phases, each of which plays a crucial role in ensuring that the final product meets the desired requirements and quality standards: